ruhullahsanwal/urdu/README.md

 # Hello World!

-This is my urdu repository where i have files related to urdu typography, fonts.
+This is my urdu repository where you get files related to urdu typography like fonts and css.